-EGRESS EGRESS & ACCESS The following safety features are in place to ensure that egress and access for the site is established and maintained in a safe manner: NO. HAZARD MANAGEMENT DETAILS 11.0 Shaker/Wheel wash bays are installed at the following location: 12.0 Other conditions: Are there any 'Blind spots' on site?
+EGRESS & ACCESS lowing safety features are in place to ensure that egress and a ined in a safe manner: ccess for the site is established and NO. HAZARD MANAGEMENT DETAILS 11.0 Shaker/Wheel wash bays are installed at the following location: 12.0 Other conditions: Are there any 'Blind spots' on site?
+What are the nearby business occupier requirements? (i.e. schools, businesses) Do access and exit points need to be stabilised?

-ROAD CONDITIONS The following safety features are in place to ensure that the road conditions of the site are fit for use and maintained in a safe manner: NO. D. HAZARD MANAGEMENT DETAILS 1.0 Poor road conditions around the site are located (i.e. insert location/s): 2.0 Potential areas of congestion could be located (i.e. insert location/s): 3.0 Road crossing / pedestrian crossings will be located (i.e. insert locations): 4.0 Road closures will be needed for the following dates / times: 5.0 Road maintenance will be managed by (i.e. insert company name, company contact and phone number): 6.0 Alternative driving route for emergencies and/or over- sized vehicles (i.e. state what the alternative route is): 7.0 Plan to manage the risk of end-of-queue collisions due to a build-up of traffic at the work site (plan needs to state how this will be monitored):
+ROAD CONDIT ONS The following safety features are in place to ensure that the road conditions of the site are fit for use and maintained in a safe manner: NO. HAZARD MANAGEMENT DETAILS 1.0 Poor road conditions around the site are located (i.e. insert location/s): 2.0 Potential areas of congestion could be located (i.e. insert location/s): 3.0 Road crossing / pedestrian crossings will be located (i.e. insert locations): 4.0 Road closures will be needed for the following dates / times: 5.0 Road maintenance will be managed by (i.e. insert company name, company contact and phone number): 6.0 Alternative driving route for emergencies and/or over- sized vehicles (i.e. state what the alternative route is): 7.0 Plan to manage the risk of end-of-queue collisions due to a build-up of traffic at the work site (plan needs to state how this will be monitored):

-DELIVERY POINTS The follo The following safety features are in place to ensure that delivery points for the site are established and maintained in a safe manner: NO. HAZARD MANAGEMENT DETAILS 1.0 Designated loading bay for the site is located at: 2.0 Loading bay or delivery drop off points are clearly marked by (i.e. marked loading bay signage etc.): 3.0 Worksite speed limits are set at (10 km/hr.) with clearly displayed signage located at (i.e. insert number and location of signs): 4.0 Location of speed controlling devices in place to restrict vehicle speed on site (i.e. 2 speed humps are located on the roadway adjacent the site shed): 5.0 Other considerations: Should internal roadways be only one way?
+DELIVERY POINTS The following safety features are in place to ensure that delivery points for the site are established and maintained in a safe manner: NO. 1.0 Designated loading bay for the site is located at: 2.0 Loading bay or delivery drop off points are clearly marked by (i.e. marked loading bay signage etc.): 3.0 Worksite speed limits are set at (10 km/hr.) with clearly displayed signage located at (i.e. insert number and location of signs): 4.0 Location of speed controlling devices in place to restrict vehicle speed on site (i.e. 2 speed humps are located on the roadway adjacent the site shed): 5.0 Other considerations: Should internal roadways be only one way?
 Should concave mirrors be used to assist with visibility?

-The following safety features are in place to ensure that delivery points for the site are established and maintained in a safe manner: NO. HAZARD MANAGEMENT DETAILS Should vehicles be prevented from accessing certain areas on site?
-What are the communicative arrangements? (i.e. twoway radios): How will the housekeeping of traffic management materials be maintained?
+DELIVERY POINTS owing safety features are in place to ensure that delivery poin manner: its for the site are established and maintained NO. O. HAZARD MANAGEMENT DETAILS Should vehicles be prevented from accessing certain areas on site?
+What are the communicative arrangements? (i.e. two- way radios): How will the housekeeping of traffic management materials be maintained?
 Are deliveries scheduled to minimise truck waiting time?